Rule the World (Take That song): Live performances

-The song was the finale to The Circus Tour in 2009.
-This song was also performed on 19 November 2009 for Children in Need on "Children in Need Rocks the Royal Albert Hall", where Gary Barlow dedicated it to his father, who had died 5 weeks earlier.
+The song was the finale to The Circus Live Tour in 2009, the Wonderland Live Tour in 2017, the Greatest Hits Live Tour in 2019, the This Life on Tour Tour in 2024 and The Circus Live Tour again in 2026 and the opening to the Progress Live Tour in 2011.
+The song was also performed on 19 November 2009 for Children in Need on "Children in Need Rocks the Royal Albert Hall", where Gary Barlow dedicated it to his father, who had died 5 weeks earlier.

 Take That performed the song at the London 2012 Olympic Games Closing Ceremony whilst the Olympic Flame was extinguished.
 The band's performance of the song during the closing ceremony was lauded as inspiring, in light of the loss of Barlow's stillborn daughter Poppy a week before.

-The group performed the song during the finale of the F1 75 Live global telecast held at the O2 Arena in London on the 18th February 2025.
+The group performed the song during the finale of the F1 75 Live global telecast held at the O2 Arena in London on 18 February 2025.